 Make sure to pay on schedule and you will reap the rewards of promptness.

 A bad business year could wind up on your personal credit score.
 And just in case your small business has not been around for too long, it will directly have an effect on your biz credit.
 But you can still start building business credit with bad personal credit.

 Fortunately, you can unlink them both by taking steps to uncouple them.
 As an example, you can get credit cards solely for your business, or you open up business checking accounts and other bank accounts (or even get a business loan).
 And then the credit reporting bureaus will start to treat your private and corporate credit separately.

 Also, make sure to incorporate.
-Or at least file a DBA (doing business as) status.
+Or at least file a DBA (doing business as) status—but incorporating is better.

 Are you asking yourself: how to fix my credit in 30 days?
 Just the same as each and every organization out there, credit reporting agencies just like Equifax and Experian are only as good as their data.